All Products

 Procedure

-Before you proceed, make sure that you are clear about the method you want to use to create the scaling group, as Alibaba Cloud provides multiple methods to do so.
-You can refer to the following scenarios to choose a scaling group creation method based on your business requirements:
+Before you begin, decide how you want to create the scaling group.
+Alibaba Cloud provides multiple methods to create a scaling group.
+You can use the following instructions to quickly create a scaling group based on your requirements.

-Method 1: Create a scaling group by using a launch template
+Method 1: Create a scaling group from a Launch Template

 Important

-Before you proceed, make sure that you have at least one launch template.
-For information about how to create a launch template, see Create a launch template.
+Before you begin, make sure that you have at least one launch template.
+For more information about how to create a launch template, see Create a launch template.

 1. Go to the Create Scaling Group page.